mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 is probably that we don't control neutral networks enough to be able to ensure AI doesn't harm humans.
 We can't even control AI to not reveal internal prompts.
 So for now, maybe we are a bit more careful with what hammers with give that thing.
+I love my wife dearly, and if the New York Times conversation is anything to go by, I would not feel save with her sitting on a chair exposed to a gun wielding Bing.